cs-econ-blockchain/resources/relevant_past_publications/Readme.md

-9. “Decentralized Finance: Cryptocurrency and Blockchain on the Internet Computer”, [Duke CS +](https://www.cs.duke.edu/undergrad/summer_research_2021), Duke University, Summer 2021 (Luyao Zhang and Fan Zhang are among the faculty leaders)
+9. “Decentralized Finance: Cryptocurrency and Blockchain on the Internet Computer”, [Duke CS +](https://www.cs.duke.edu/undergrad/summer_research_2021), Duke University, Summer 2021. *Notes Luyao Zhang and Fan Zhang are among the faculty leaders.*

-   - **Undergraduate students**: Dylan Paul, Majoring in Computer Science; Malika Rawal majoring in Economics with a concentration in Finance and minoring in Computer Science, Oum Lahade majoring in Electrical & Computer Engineering and minoring in Mathematics; Rhys Banerjee majoring in Computer Science with a concentration in AI and Machine Learning and minoring in Math, Duke University
+   - **Undergraduate students**: Dylan Paul, Majoring in Computer Science; Malika Rawal majoring in Economics with a concentration in Finance and minoring in Computer Science, Oum Lahade majoring in Electrical & Computer Engineering and minoring in Mathematics; Rhys Banerjee majoring in Computer Science with a concentration in AI and Machine Learning and minoring in Math, Duke University.

    - **Medium articles**: https://medium.com/sciecon-ama/decentralized-finance-cryptocurrency-and-blockchain-on-the-internet-computer-245380a3cd75

 10. Wu, Tianyu, and Jerry Zhang.
 2022.
-“Explore the Sea of NFT - A US Legal Perspective”.
-Medium:  https://medium.com/sciecon-research/explore-the-sea-of-nft-f74eab9259de.
+“Explore the Sea of NFT - A US Legal Perspective”. **Medium**:  https://medium.com/sciecon-research/explore-the-sea-of-nft-f74eab9259de.

 11. Tian, Xinyu, and Tianyu Wu.
 2021.
-“Algorithmic Trading in Crypto Market”.
-Medium: https://medium.com/sciecon-research/algorithmic-trading-in-crypto-market-6e452aaa8ca2.
+“Algorithmic Trading in Crypto Market”. **Medium**: https://medium.com/sciecon-research/algorithmic-trading-in-crypto-market-6e452aaa8ca2.

 12. Wu, Tianyu, and Ray Zhu.
 2021.
 “How Blockchain Empowers Social Media: on the mechanics of token economy and decentralization?”  **Medium Publication:** [Part I](https://medium.com/sciecon-research/how-blockchain-empowers-social-media-on-the-mechanics-of-token-economy-and-decentralization-d89ca0251096); [Part II](https://medium.com/sciecon-research/how-blockchain-empowers-social-media-on-the-mechanics-of-token-economy-and-decentralization-8858220d863a); [Part III](https://medium.com/sciecon-research/how-blockchain-empowers-social-media-on-the-mechanics-of-token-economy-and-decentralization-7223c3364e9a).